-Chefchaouen, aka Chaouen, aka the blue city.
-The most photographed medina of Morocco.
+Nestled in the glorious scenery of the Moroccan Rif mountains lies Chefchaouen or Chaouen as it is often called by Moroccans.
+The city with the most photographed and instagrammed medina of Morocco.
 A quiet place where people come to take a break from the otherwise frantic Moroccan cities.

-Looking for some scenes of everyday life, I walk towards the Ras El Maa, the place where local women gather to do their laundry.
+If you are looking for some scenes of everyday life, take a walk towards the Ras El Maa.
+It’s the place where the river cascades down the mountain slope and where local women gather to do their laundry.
+It’s situated just outside the Bab Onsar gate.
 My stroll is interrupted only by a herd of passing sheep.
-It’s been raining quite a lot lately and the water is gushing down the mountain.
-A van is blasting out loud music, a group of young girls is taking endless pictures of the flowing water and I, I sit down and enjoy the magic and authenticity of it all!
-This is what I came to see!
+A van is blasting out loud music and a group of young girls is taking endless pictures of the flowing water.
+Worth to visit if you need a break from all the blue!

 Have you been to the blue city of Morocco?
 What were, according to you, the best things to do in Chefchaouen?